agrawalnishant/kafka-examples/README.md

 + [Schema Registery](https://github.com/agrawalnishant/kafka-examples#setup-for-schema-registry)

 ## Setup
-### Basic Single Partition Setup
+### Basic Single-Partition Setup
-1. To use some advanced features of Kafka, we will use Confluent's distribution available in [Download Center](https://www.confluent.io/download-center/).
+1. To use some advanced features (i.e. Schema Registry) of Kafka, we will use Confluent's distribution available in [Download Center](https://www.confluent.io/download-center/).
 Download and un-Tar the contents.
 Lets call this location as KAFKA_HOME, for the purpose of discussion here.
 This location has folders like bin/ and config/ inside.

 2. In console / terminal window go to KAFKA_HOME location, and execute following commands:
     1. Start zookeeper: